aredn/documentation/arednGettingStarted/installing_firmware.rst

   6. Release the node’s reset button and click the *Offline* button in Tiny PXE.
 You are finished using Tiny PXE when the firmware image has been read by the node.

 Final Configuration Steps
-  1. After booting the AREDN firmware image the node should have a default IP address of 192.168.1.1.
+  1. After booting the AREDN |trade| firmware image the node should have a default IP address of 192.168.1.1.
 Change your computer’s Ethernet interface to DHCP mode to obtain an IP address from the node.

     .. attention:: For the *Mikrotik hAP ac lite* **only**, pull the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.